University of California wrongly admitted 64 wealthy students, some as student-athletes, state audit finds

 LORI LOUGHLIN'S REQUEST TO SERVE PRISON SENTENCE AT CALIFORNIA'S VICTORVILLE SIGNED OFF BY JUDGE: COURT DOCS

-At the University of California, Berkeley campus, admissions accepted 42 applicants through its regular admissions process based on connections to staff, leadership, and donors, but those applicants were not as qualified as others who were not admitted, the audit found.
+At the University of California, Berkeley campus, admissions accepted 42 applicants through its regular process based on connections to staff, leadership, and donors, but those applicants were not as qualified as others who were not admitted, the audit found.

-"We conclude that the university has allowed for improper influence in admissions decisions, and it has not treated applicants fairly or consistently," a letter signed by the state's auditor, Elaine Howle said.
+"We conclude that the university has allowed for improper influence in admissions decisions, and it has not treated applicants fairly or consistently," said a letter signed by the state's auditor, Elaine Howle.

-The campuses in question included UCLA, which was swept up in the nationwide college admissions scandal, where fifty people including Hollywood stars Felicity Huffman, Lori Laughlin, her husband Mossimo Giannulli conspired to cheat on college admissions tests to get their children into top schools.
+The campuses in question included UCLA, which was swept up in the nationwide college admissions scandal, where 50 people, including Hollywood stars Felicity Huffman, Lori Laughlin, and her husband Mossimo Giannulli conspired to cheat on college admissions tests to get their children into top schools.
 Many of the famous students admitted were done so as athletes even if they didn't exhibit any athletic prowess.

 In 2019, the university pledged to tighten restrictions on donations to prevent a correlation with admissions.